 The source of your drinking water is groundwater.
-The well draws water from the Potomac aquifer.
+The system has 4 wells that draw water from the Potomac aguifer.
 The only treatment provided is chlorination.
 This provides disinfection and prevents bacteriological growth in the distribution system.
 As a first step toward protection of our sources of drinking water, the Virginia Department of Health (VDH) evaluated the susceptibility of Virginia's water supplies to contamination.
 Contamination sources and pathways were reviewed using maps, known & observed activities, water quality data and information about the water source.
-Using criteria developed by the State in its EPA-approved Source Water Assessment Programs, it was determined that, on a relative basis our Well is of low susceptibility to contamination.
+Using criteria developed by the State in its EPA-approved Source Water Assessment Programs, it was determined that, on a relative basis our Wells are of low susceptibility to contamination.
 Your current water quality is described in the rest of this report.
 A copy of the source water assessment report is available by contacting J. Creel at the phone number or address given elsewhere in this drinking water quality report.